Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 - State/Province
 - ZIP/Postal Code
 - A screenshot of your order

+If cleaning with a brush does not resolve the issue, we kindly ask you to provide a clear photo of the fan/propeller area where the mold or dirt is visible.
+Our support team will review the image and determine whether a device replacement is necessary.

+We deeply regret any inconvenience this may have caused and appreciate your understanding as we work to resolve this matter.
+Your satisfaction is our top priority, and we are committed to ensuring you have the best experience with our products.

 If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

 ---